SNodeC/snode.c/docs/logging/round-04-object-log-api-report.md

 ASAN=$(gcc -print-file-name=libasan.so) LD_PRELOAD=$ASAN ctest --test-dir cmake-build-asan --output-on-failure
 ```

-Result: ASan configure/build/test passed, 110/110 tests, with the existing environment-dependent component tests reported as skipped by the existing harness.
+Initial Round 4 result: ASan configure/build/test passed, 110/110 tests, with the existing environment-dependent component tests reported as skipped by the existing harness.
 The ASan build emitted linker warnings from libasan about tmpnam/tempnam usage, but the ASan ctest run completed successfully.
+Follow-up result: ASan was rerun after the ConfigInstance role/no-op documentation fix and passed, 110/110 tests, with the same existing environment-dependent skips.

 ## ConfigInstance log API result